solid/data-interoperability-panel/resource-metadata/hypothesis.md

 ### Configuration

 Configuration metadata is used to store configurable parameters for a given resource.
+For example, whether to maintain [Mementos](https://tools.ietf.org/html/rfc7089) for a given resource, or how the data within a given resource should be rendered or indexed.
 It MUST be supported as a resource metadata type by Solid servers.

 A configuration metadata resource directly associated with a given resource is discovered by the client via ```rel=http://www.w3.org/ns/solid/terms#configuration```.
 Conversely, the resource being described by a Configuration metadata resource is discovered by the client via ```rel=describes```.